What to Watch for in Your Lawn

-These pests are attracted by compromised trees, including trees that are weakened, dead or dying, or have been recently cut.
-Once attracted to your property, they can spread to and attack freshly cut lumber and lumber in decks before it is dried, causing pinhole defects and dark staining in the outer wood.
+These pests are attracted by compromised trees, including those that are weakened, dead or dying, or have recently been cut.
+Once attracted to your property, they can spread to and attack freshly cut lumber and planks assembled into decks before they have dried, causing pinhole defects and dark staining in the outer wood.

 Summer, while a time of blooming flowers, lush trees, and green lawns, is also the time when Japanese beetles get to work.
 These pests feed on more than 300 species of ornamental shrubs and trees.
 Their destruction causes leaves to turn brown and ultimately die and fall off.